kjason/SubspaceRepresentationLearning/README.md

 # Subspace Representation Learning for Sparse Linear Arrays to Localize More Sources than Sensors: A Deep Learning Methodology

-This repository is the official implementation of the paper submitted to the IEEE Transactions on Signal Processing, [Subspace Representation Learning for Sparse Linear Arrays to Localize More Sources than Sensors: A Deep Learning Methodology](https://arxiv.org/abs/2408.16605).
+This repository is the official implementation of the paper accepted by IEEE Transactions on Signal Processing, [Subspace Representation Learning for Sparse Linear Arrays to Localize More Sources than Sensors: A Deep Learning Methodology](https://ieeexplore.ieee.org/document/10899405).
+This repository also hosts the official implementation of the paper accepted at ICASSP 2025, [A Comparative Study of Invariance-Aware Loss Functions for Deep Learning-based Gridless Direction-of-Arrival Estimation](https://ieeexplore.ieee.org/document/10889620).

-- Download the paper from [arXiv](https://arxiv.org/abs/2408.16605).
+- Download the paper of Subspace Representation Learning from [IEEE Xplore](https://ieeexplore.ieee.org/document/10899405) or [arXiv](https://arxiv.org/abs/2408.16605).
+- Download the paper of Invariance-Aware Loss Functions from [IEEE Xplore](https://ieeexplore.ieee.org/document/10889620) or [arXiv](https://www.arxiv.org/abs/2503.12386).

 ## Requirements